slim-ai/saas-examples-harden-simple-app/README.md

 **NOTE**: Make sure the instrumented image, in our case, `ghcr.io/mritunjaysharma394/node-app:latest-slim-instrumented` is available through the connector.

-> Sometimes, the slim instrument command fails to find the target image even when it’s visible on the user portal.
-It is caused by the suboptimal heuristic that we use to map an image to a connector.
-You can mitigate it by explicitly specifying the connector ID using the --target-image-connector, --instrumented-image-connector, and --hardened-image-connector flags.
-The correspond connector ID can be copied from the connector editing page on the portal.

 #### Step 2: Profile/probe/test  🔎

 Now that we have our agent aka sensor in the target's territory, its time to implement the mission!
 That is let the container run using the instrumented image and get all the important data to harden it and reduce the vulnerablities in next step. 😎

 Make sure you use the root user and give it ALL capabilities (notice that this is a requirement only for the instrumented containers - hardened containers won’t need any extra permissions):
 * Run the container: